Email us to tell us about your cruise to Mauritius and we'll send you a travel voucher to reduce the cost of your next cruise.

 Ask for Assistance - our cruise consultants are well versed at finding the best deals

-In the 2013/2014 season there are 2 cruises from Durban to Mauritius (there are no cruises from Cape Town to Mauritius):
+In the 2013/2014 season there are 3 cruises from Durban to Mauritius, and 1 Mauritius to Cape Town cruise:

 *Can change, make a reservation to check current pricing.
 If you are having trouble making a booking please email email@example.com